Memoirs of the Forgotten Armies

 £15.00

-Mark Gwynne discusses memoirs and memories of the Second World War with award-winning journalist and presenter Emily Maitlis.
+Mark Gwynne and Mishal Husain discuss memoirs and memories of the Second World War with award-winning journalist and presenter Emily Maitlis.

 About the event

-Join Emily Maitlis and Mark Gwynne as they reflect on researching and surfacing family history, and the legacy of the ‘Forgotten Armies’ who served in Burma and across Southeast Asia during the Second World War.
+Join Emily Maitlis, Mishal Husain and Mark Gwynne as they delve into the craft of memoir-writing and reflect on the legacy of the ‘Forgotten Armies’ who served in Burma and across Southeast Asia during the Second World War.

 Additional information